 We’re in and out of homes all the time and while we’re not in the thick of water losses, dealing with water damage can be very frustrating for homeowners.
-Floods from storms or leaks can cause water damage to appliances, furniture, carpeting, and your walls – let’s not even get starts on basement floods and your furnaces.
+Floods from storms or leaks can cause water damage to appliances, furniture, carpeting, and your walls – even basement floods and your furnaces.
 If your home is dealing with a water damage disaster, then follow these steps to ensure a swift and safe cleanup.

 To avoid electric shock, you’ll want to unplug everything.
 Safely unplug all electronics from the wall and turn off any appliances prior to cleaning.

 To minimize the damages, you’ll want to soak up as much water as possible and quickly.
 You can begin by mopping and blotting the water.
 If you have a wet/dry vacuum, then you can suck up a bit of water with that.
 If you don’t have one, then your local hardware store should have some for rent.
 You might even opt to rent a sump pump to remove the standing water.

 Soak up the water on the floors, walls, and anywhere else you find built up water damage.
 Remove any soaked items, immediately.
 Take them to a dry area with good ventilation until you’re ready to begin cleaning them.
 Document the damages to each room and the appliances with pictures to present to your insurance company.

 Disinfect everything that has been touched by the flood water.
 Bacteria can build up on your walls, floors, and carpeting especially if caused by a sewage backup.
 You can purchase disinfectant at your local hardware store.
 Scrub down all walls and floors using the solution.

 After the disinfectant step, apply a mold inhibitor product.
 This too can be purchased at a local hardware store or department store.
 Use a scrub brush and follow the directions on the package for best results.